thoughtbot/maybe_haskell/book/haskell-basics/data-types.md

 ## Sum Types

-As alluded to earlier, types can have more than one data constructor.
+As mentioned earlier, types can have more than one data constructor.
 These are called *sum types* because the total number of values you can build of a sum type is the sum of the number of values you can build with each of its constructors.
 The syntax is to separate each constructor by a `|` symbol: